-3B.7: S4/5 Accoutrements positioning guide
+Table 3B.7: S4/5 Accoutrements positioning guide

 Miniature Medals Worn centrally on the left lapel with the top edge the medal's ribbons aligned horizontally to the second button of the shirt (collar button counted as the first).
 Miniature medals may extend over the lapel towards the shoulder but not over the edge the lapel on the inner side.
-Specialisation badge Positioned centrally 5mm above medals.
+Miniature Specialisation badges First awarded badge is to be positioned centrally 5mm above medals.
+If two badges, second badge is to be worn 5mm above the first.
+Technical Charge Badges and Officer Specialisation badges are not to be worn concurrently.
 Citation Positioned centrally on the left lapel 10mm below the bottom of the medals.
 Name badge Not worn.

 Service Readiness Badge Worn centrally on the right lapel with the bottom edge aligned horizontally with the top of the medal's ribbons.
 For members not entitled to wear medals the badge is worn centrally on the right lapel with the bottom edge aligned horizontally to the second button of the shirt (collar button counted as the first).
 Commendations Worn centrally 5mm above Service Readiness Badge.
-If 2 badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
+If two or three badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
 CWO Badge Worn centrally below Service Readiness Badge.